jellomarr/ProductDirectory/README.md

 * Android Studio
 * Web Browser
-* (Only if you desire to run the mySQL and API PHP on a local machine) LAMP stack such as MAMP

 ### Installing and running relevant files

-For running the Android Application on Android Studio:
+</b>For running the Android Application on Android Studio:</b>

 1. Open the Android File as a project on Android Studio.
-2. Ensure that on Android Studio that you have installed a AVD.
-This application has been optimised for Pixel 2, API 29.
+2. Ensure that on Android Studio that you have installed a AVD. <b> This application has been optimised for the Pixel 2, API 29.
+For best performance, please run this app using a  Pixel 2, API 29 AVD.</b>
 3. Press the play button or type "^R".

-For running the Android Application on an Android device:
+<b>For running the Android Application on an Android device:</b>

 1. Open the 3605-final file in Android Studio.
 2. Follow the instructions within this link to build a APK file in Android Studio - https://www.educative.io/edpresso/extracting-an-apk-file-from-android-studio.
 3. Follow the instructions within this link to put the APK on an Android device - https://www.lifewire.com/install-apk-on-android-4177185.

-For Testing the API:
+<b>For Testing the API:</b>

 1. Open a web browser of your choice.
 2. Decide on the API call that you want to test, here is a following list of relevant API calls;